 One of those top priorities for the chronic relapser is staying away from people and places connected to the addicted behavior.
 Sometimes just being in proximity to these situations can lead to negative impulses.

 Challenging emotions can be another downfall.
-To that end, it is critical that we get a treatment plan that addresses management of negative emotions and proactive ways to deal with them.
-Anger, anxiety and fear has led more than one of us to turn to our substances, be that food or chemicals, as a coping mechanism.
+To that end, it is critical that we get a treatment plan that addresses the management of negative emotions and proactive ways to deal with them.
+Anger, anxiety, and fear have led more than one of us to turn to our substances, be that food or chemicals, as a coping mechanism.

 Developing ways to handle urges or cravings is also crucial.
 What happens when we see someone drinking at a restaurant?
 Watching a television show like Breaking Bad might be the reason someone struggling with crystal meth addiction decides to pick up again.